SKSUB/Computer-Vision-Custom-Object-Detector/README.md

 # Computer-Vision-Custom-Object-Detector

+## INTROCUCTION
+In this project proposed and trained a
+MobileNet neural network which is a lightweight DNNs performs the detection of various objects like (mouse, monitor, keyboard and CPU) in real-time by building the custom object detector and converting it into onnx format to be reusable in any application with using ZED mini performs with good accuracy.

+More details and results on the Project.pdf file.

+## INSTALLATION AND RUNNING:

 First install anaconda

 Install Gitbash

-Install cuda cudnn based for the tensforflow version
+Install cuda cudnn based on the tensforflow version

 Open command prompt with the admin permission